mingderwang/kubectl-sub-command-search/README.md

 <p/>
 It is inspired by docker search and puppet search, we can use kubectl search command (a new command) to find available micro-services packages on a shared repository or simply from github.

-# This project is still under development. (started in HACKATHON TAIWAN 6/13-6/14 2015) https://hackathon.tw/index.html
+# This project is still under development.
+(started in HACKATHON TAIWAN 6/13-6/14 2015) https://hackathon.tw/index.html
+still on going, I need architect design for this project.

 ## The commands will look like these, as follow;
 # Examples